hussein-kandeel/cash-register/README.md

 Cash Register with JavaScript

-Fifth one of 5 projects for "FreeCodeCamp" certification "JavaScript Algorithms and Data Structures".
+5 of 5 projects for "FreeCodeCamp" certification "JavaScript Algorithms and Data Structures".